Author's note: This was first published in 2017. Google Places is now Google Business Profile.

 Be Present at the Beginning of the Customer's Search

-Places integrates with Google to ensure that those who discover your business through the search engine will be presented with the most accurate view of it possible.
+Google Business Profile integrates with Google to ensure that those who discover your business through the search engine will be presented with the most accurate view of it possible.
 The platform allows you to update and alter information on the fly.
 It’s easy to manage and maintain.
 You can even add photos and videos to present a more personal and complete vision of your business to potential consumers.
-Considering how beneficial Google Places can be to a growing business, you might be surprised to learn that it is completely free.
-But, helpful though it might be, is Google Places really worth the time?
+Considering how beneficial Google Business Profile can be to a growing business, you might be surprised to learn that it is completely free.
+But, helpful though it might be, is Google Business Profile really worth the time?
 Here are a few reasons why it’s certainly worth considering, no matter what kind of business you operate:

 Apart from these features, Google has plenty of other tools to help you on your way as well.
 For one thing, if you sign up for Places your business is sure to be included in Google Maps, making it far easier for the average user to find your business.
 You’ll never have to worry about being left out of location-specific searches again.